Table of Contents

 Angular

-- Full-featured framework by Google
+- Full-featured framework from Google

-- Built for enterprise-level applications
+- Designed for enterprise-level applications

 6. Build Tools and Task Runners

 Build tools help bundle, optimize, and serve your code efficiently.
-Task runners automate repetitive tasks, such as minification, transpilation, and image compression.
+Task runners automate repetitive tasks such as minification, transpilation, and image compression.

 Webpack